 - Q. When are classes formed? - A. Generally speaking classes are formed before the end of the summer term.
-Occasionally changes occur after a break (i.e. school holiday) due to changes in school roll. - Q. When will I know which class my child will be in? - A. Headteachers will advise parents and pupils of this as soon as possible. - Q. What if the school roll increases? - A. If children move into the catchment area of the school mid-session and there is no space for them in the appropriate class, they will be offered a place at the nearest available school.
-Where resources permit, classes will be reorganised at the next natural break (ie start of a new term). - Q. What about pupils who wish to attend a school outwith the catchment area? - A. These pupils will only be accommodated if the school has the capacity to take them and there is space within the appropriate class. - Q. Why aren't composite classes just organised by age? - A. Using age alone may not best meet the needs of individual pupils.
+Occasionally changes to class organisation occur after a break (i.e. school holiday) due to changes in school roll, or to better meet the learning needs of pupils. - Q. When will I know which class my child will be in? - A. Headteachers will advise parents and pupils of this as soon as possible however changes to classes can occur at any time.
+Should classes change during the course of the year, parents will be advised prior to this happening.
+Changes normally happen at a break in the school year. - O. What if the school roll increases? - A. If children move into the catchment area of the school mid-session and there is no space for them in the appropriate class, they will be offered a place at the nearest available school.
+Where resources permit, classes will be reorganised at the next natural break (i.e. after a school holiday). - Q. What about pupils who wish to attend a school outwith the catchment area? - A. These pupils will only be accommodated if the school has the capacity to take them and there is space within the appropriate class.